Matthew-Mitchell/list_user_repos/README.md

 Here, "Matthew-Mitchell" is the username you wish to print the repositories for.
 Replace "Matthew-Mitchell" with an alternative username, as desired.

-## Notes
+## Additional Notes

 Please note that the current version of the script does not authenticate the user.
-This leads to a more stringent api rate limiting.
+This leads to more stringent API rate limiting.
 At present, you will only be able to make 60 requests per minute with each request returning 30 repository names.
-If you are querying a user with a large number of repositories, this may not be sufficient.
+If you are querying a user with a large number of repositories, this may take some time to complete.
+Of course, you can always terminate the process if you desire.